History of OrthoBethesda

-- Navin Sethi, MD joined OrthoBethesda as our second spine fellowship trained orthopaedic surgeon.
+- Navin Sethi, MD joined OrthoBethesda, on a part-time basis, as our second spine fellowship trained orthopaedic surgeon.
 A graduate of the Johns Hopkins University School of Medicine, Dr. Sethi completed an orthopaedic surgery residency at Washington University School of Medicine in St. Louis.
 He then went on to complete a fellowship in spine surgery at the Emory Spine Center in Atlanta.

 - Sridhar M. Durbhakula, MD joined the group as our second joint replacement fellowship trained orthopaedic surgeon.
 A graduate of Northwestern University School of Medicine, Dr. Durbhakula completed an orthopaedic surgery residency at Albany Medical Center in New York.
 He then went on to complete a fellowship in total joint replacement at the world renowned Massachusetts General Hospital, in affiliation with Harvard Medical School.
 Dr. Durbhakula is the older brother of Mahidhar Durbhakula, MD, who has been in practice with OrthoBethesda since 2008.